 As a coach, you will support a speaker by reviewing their presentation, attending a practice talk or dry run, providing feedback, attending their live session and providing constructive feedback (focusing on the most common mistakes and useful tips).

-Share the Speaker Guide with the speaker your are coaching.
+At the beginning of the program, you will receive an email with your match.
+Make sure you introduce yourself, and let the speaker know how you can help.
+Make it easy for the speaker to contact you.
+Share the Speaker Guide with the speaker you are coaching.
 Review the Speaker Guide yourself to help you spot common patterns and anti-patterns.

-Minimize interruptions during the rehearsal, and, instead, take notes with your feedback and provide it at the end of the rehearsal.
-However, if you feel like you are missing some context and can’t understand to a reasonable degree what is being presented, it’s ok to ask for more information.
+During the dry run, minimize interruptions, take notes with your feedback and provide it at the end of the dry run.
+However, if you feel like you are missing context and can’t understand to a reasonable degree what is being presented, it’s ok to ask for more information.